- Red Lion

-Popular microbar which opened in June 2018 in what was then a convenience store.
-One of the guest beers will always be from a local brewery while the remaining two guest beers are sourced nationally.
-Fresh cakes are served daily and bookings can be made for Afternoon Tea.
-Regular family-friendly events are held throughout the year which often spill out onto the front terrace.
-A large array of gins and tonics are also on sale.
+Popular microbar which opened in 2018 in what was then a convenience store.
+One of the guest beers will be from a local brewery while the other two are national ales.
+Fresh cakes are available daily and afternoon tea can be served (book ahead).
+Regular family-friendly events are held throughout the year which often spill out on to the front terrace.
+A array of interesting gins and tonics is also on sale.

 44 Dudley Road West